"Glass Menagerie" streaming at UW-Parkside

-The spring semester theater season at the University of Wisconsin-Parkside continues with “The Glass Menagerie” by Tennessee Williams, directed by Fabrice Conte-Williamson
+The spring semester theater season at the University of Wisconsin-Parkside continues this week with “The Glass Menagerie” by Tennessee Williams, directed by Fabrice Conte-Williamson

 Where: Live streamed from the Black Box Theatre